polytope-labs/hyperbridge/modules/ismp/pallets/token-gateway/README.md

     // The Native asset Id
 	type NativeAssetId = NativeAssetId;
     // A type that provides a function for creating unique asset ids
-    // An implementation is required  for asset creation calls or messages type CreateAsset = ();
+    // A concrete implementation for your specific runtime is required type AssetIdFactory = ();
-    // The decimals value of the native asset type Decimals = Decimals;
+    // The precision of the native asset type Decimals = Decimals;
 }